 But for many kids, the refusal to use the potty stems not from defiance, but from legitimate anxieties and fears.
 They’re not equipped to express these emotions, much less understand why they feel the way they do.
 Instead, they cry, refuse, and melt down.

-After all, she might dread the physical pain of pushing, feel awkward sitting on a huge toilet, or feel confused and anxious about this new way of pooping.
-These are all valid concerns that can get brushed aside when we focus only on their behavior, and not the root cause of it.
+Your child might dread the physical pain of pushing, feel awkward sitting on a huge toilet, or feel confused and anxious about this new way of pooping.
+These are all valid concerns that can get brushed aside when you focus only on him behavior, and not the root cause of it.

-Address these anxieties to help your 3 year old feel comfortable.
-Read books like It Hurts When I Poop! by Howard Bennett to talk about her fears.
-Show empathy and share how many other kids have felt scared, too.
-And let her know that however different pooping in the potty is, it’ll eventually feel normal.
+Address these anxieties to help him feel comfortable.
+Read books like It Hurts When I Poop! by Howard Bennett to talk about his fears.
+Show empathy and share how other kids have felt scared, too.
+And let him know that however different pooping in the potty is, it’ll eventually feel normal.